 Brother looked at brother, with despair in their eyes.
 Hal trembled.
 "Adara," he said finally.
 "She's small and light."
 He forced a laugh.
 "She hardly weighs anything at all.
 I'll take Adara.
 The rest of you take horses, or a wagon, or go on foot.
-But go, damn, you, go."
+But go you must."

-"We will see," their father said non-committally.
+"We will see," their father said noncommittally.
 "You take Adara, and keep her safe for us."